YunoHost-Apps/nextcloud_ynh/README.md

 ownCloud for YunoHost
 ---------------------

-*This is a work-in-progress package rework to update ownCloud to 9.x and make use of new YunoHost facilities - e.g. helpers - coming with 2.3.x.*

-ownCloud gives you freedom and control over your own data.
+[ownCloud](https://owncloud.org) gives you freedom and control over your own data.
 A personal cloud which run on your own server.
 With owncloud you can synchronize your files over your devices.

-**Shipped version:** 9.0.0
+**Shipped version:** 9.0.2

 ![](https://github.com/owncloud/screenshots/blob/master/files/sidebar_1.png)

-## Installation

-While it's merged to the official application list, you can install it in order to try - or use it with caution! - either from the command line:

-    $ sudo yunohost app install https://github.com/jeromelebleu/owncloud_ynh/tree/testing

-or from the Web administration:

-  * Go to *Applications*
-  * Click on *Install*
-  * Scroll to the bottom of the page and put `https://github.com/jeromelebleu/owncloud_ynh/tree/testing` under **Install custom app**.

-## Upgrade
+## Features

-You can upgrade to this package from the command line for testing purpose with:

-    $ sudo yunohost app upgrade -u https://github.com/jeromelebleu/owncloud_ynh/tree/testing owncloud
+In addition to ownCloud core features, the following are made available with this package:

+ * Integrate with YunoHost users and SSO - i.e. logout button
+ * Allow one user to be the administrator (set at the installation)
+ * Optionally access the user home folder from ownCloud files (set at the installation)
+ * Serve `.well-known` paths for CalDAV and CardDAV - note that they are relative to the installation path

-## TODO
+## Limitations

- * Add a *clean* argument to the remove script to delete data folder?
- * ...
+To integrate the logout button to the SSO, we have to patch ownCloud sources until this [feature](https://github.com/owncloud/core/pull/24642) is integrated.
+That is going to give you an alert about invalid integrity core code...

+Also, note we made the choice to disable third-parties applications at the upgrade.
+It allows to prevent an unstable - and sometimes broken - ownCloud installation.
+You will just have to manually activate them after the upgrade.

-## Links ##
+## Links

 **ownCloud**: https://owncloud.org/